Manoj K Jain

 Manoj Jain is an infectious disease physician and a writer.
 He is an adjunct faculty member at Rollins School of Public Health at Emory University and a contributing health writer for The Washington Post, Huffington Post and The Commercial Appeal.
 He lives in Memphis, Tennessee.
 He was running for public office in August 2014 Elections.

-Currently advisor to the Memphis-Shelby County COVID-19 Joint Task Force.
+He was also advisor to the Memphis-Shelby County COVID-19 Joint Task Force.

-During the pandemic he spent months educating himself about novel coronavirus, informing the public in newspaper columns, and encouraging local officials, including the health department, “to prepare for the worst and hope for the best.”
-He spent nearly every day trying to guide his family, his practice, and his community through a pandemic.
+During the COVID-19 pandemic, Jain spent months educating himself about the virus, informing the public in newspaper columns, and encouraging local officials, including the health department, to prepare and respond to the pandemic.
+His work within the city of Memphis and state of Tennessee earned him the nickname "Dr. Fauci of Memphis", a reference to Dr. Anthony Fauci.